Potato Nutrition: High Satiety Staple That Depends on Preparation

 A boiled potato and a fast-food fry are not nutritionally equivalent products.

 Frying adds energy density and often sodium.
+The chemistry of starch gelatinization changes depending on how you cook a potato, which affects texture and digestion speed.
 Highly processed potato forms can also encourage passive overeating.

 If users ask “Are potatoes healthy?” the practical response is “Which potato form, and how often?”